-The crown was of steel cast from a seized Turkish cannon, and he placed the gold crown on Mary’s head, who was kneeling beside him.
+The crown was made of steel cast from a seized Turkish cannon.
+The new king placed the gold crown on Mary’s head, who was kneeling beside him, himself.

 There were earlier attempts to unite the Romanian areas, which is why there can be found a monument to one such hero in the fortress.